mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 ## 1. Sender needs to send money home
  Millions of people live outside their home country.
 The World Bank estimates $643bn is sent annually from high income to low and middle income countries.
-These are the flows I'll focus on.

  Money flows from the high income country to a low income country.
 Far more is sent from the USA to India than from India to the USA.
 Often there's a cultural link between the countries, such as former empires.